-At Quicken Loans, we reach out to Amrock, formerly known as Title Source, to search their network of notaries to find the individual with the highest satisfaction rate in your area.
-This is determined by the NSA’s W-9s, a copy of their notary commission, background check and a resume with three business referrals.
-In other words, we don’t take this selection process lightly.
+At Quicken Loans, we search the network of notaries at Amrock, formerly known as Title Source, in order to find an NSA with the highest satisfaction rate in your area.
+This rate is determined by the NSA’s W-9s, a copy of their notary commission, a background check and a resume with three business referrals.
+In other words, we don’t take NSA selection lightly.

 Once the selection has been made, the notary will reach out to you to make an introduction before coming to your closing location.
 An NSA who comes to you is sometimes called a traveling or mobile notary, and they tend to charge more for their services.
 Notary fees vary, but they generally cost from $25 – $40 for one to two notarizations, with an additional $5 – $10 per notarization thereafter.
 The best way to find out how much traveling notaries cost is by asking your mortgage lender.